 By Christina Rivers

-Christina Rivers has covered the Pittsburgh Steelers and National Football League professionally as a journalist and photographer for over a decade.
-Rivers studied Exercise Physiology and Sports Psychology at Brigham Young University as a student-athlete.
-Christina is a freelance writer covering all things NFL as well as a published author.
+Christina Rivers has covered the Pittsburgh Steelers and National Football League professionally as a reporter and photographer for over a decade.
+Rivers studied exercise physiology and sports psychology at Brigham Young University as a student-athlete.
+Christina is a freelance writer covering all things NFL.
 Her work can be found on Examiner.com.